 Heart disease, heart attack, high blood pressure: heart health is one primary concern of almost every individual.
-Research shows that, since 2016, 28.2 million people were diagnosed with cardiovascular diseases in the USA.
+Research shows that, since 2016, 28.2 million people have been diagnosed with cardiovascular diseases in the USA.
 The mortality rate: nearly 655,000 Americans die from heart disease every year.
 To diagnose heart-related issues, doctors usually give many tests.
 Among them, echocardiogram (echo) and electrocardiogram (ECG, EKG) are the most common.
 Now you may ask, what are the differences between electrocardiography (ECG) and echocardiography?
 Though they sound similar, they are two different tests.
-An electrocardiogram measures the pattern of electric pulses generated by the heart’s rhythm, whereas the echocardiogram uses sound waves to check the structure of your heart.
+An electrocardiogram measures the pattern of electric pulses generated by the heart’s rhythm, whereas an echocardiogram uses sound waves to check the structure of your heart.

 What is an Electrocardiogram?

 Electrocardiogram, aka EKG or ECG, is a standard non-invasive heart monitoring test that measures your heart’s rhythm and electrical activity.
 Usually, the activity of your heart traces out on graph paper specially designed for electrocardiogram.

 How Does EKG work?

 Every time your heart beats, it creates an electrical impulse that travels through your heart to help the heart pump blood.
 Doctors run EKG (ECG) to check if your heart’s electrical activity is regular or unusual.
 Usually, the electrical rhythm of your heart is traced in the form of waves on the graph.
 A healthy heart will provide consistent shapes of waves as a result.
 When the waves are inconsistent or irregular, this indicates heart disease.
 However, cardio exercises or energy supplements can also fluctuate heartbeats.

 What is An Echocardiogram?